zioul123/VocalPitchModulator/README.md

 ![Modulation Pipeline](/Documentation/Figures/Modulation_Pipeline.png)

 ## Data Organization
+For a walkthrough of the typical data processing that we conducted, refer to the [Data Processing for Training Walkthrough](https://github.com/zioul123/VocalPitchModulator/blob/master/Data%20Processing%20for%20Training%20Walkthrough.ipynb).

-The following illustrates the organization of our data.
+The following are additional aids which illustrates the organization of our data.
 ![Data List](/Documentation/Figures/Data_List.png)
 ![Data-Label Pairs](/Documentation/Figures/Data-Label_Pairs.png)